 Birds – Uganda

-Uganda’s remarkable avian diversity (over 1000 species within an area similar in size to Great Britain) can be attributed to its location between the East African savannah, West African rainforests and semi-desert of the north.
-The country has only two endemics which only occur in the country, but if you only take East Africa into consideration, there are 150 species to be found only in Uganda.
+Uganda’s remarkable avian diversity (more than 1,000 species within an area similar in size to Great Britain) can be attributed to its location between the East African savannah, West African rainforests and semi-desert of the north.
+The country has only two endemics that only occur in the country, but if you only take East Africa into consideration, there are 150 species to be found only in Uganda.
 Migrant birds are present from November to April.

 Endemic & Near-Endemic Birds(E) endemic = only lives in Uganda